isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 symbol `ℕ`---a convention we too will adopt.
 You can input this symbol via [`bN`](AgdaMode).

+Hidden

+:   ```agda
+-- fix indentation
+    ```

 ```agda
 module Naturals where
   data ℕ : Set where
     zero : ℕ
     suc  : ℕ → ℕ  -- !
 1
 ```

+Hidden

+:   ```agda
+  -- fix indentation
+    ```

 Here we use the `keyword:data` keyword to construct a type consisting of several different constructors.
 In this case, a natural is either a `ctor:zero` or it is a `ctor:suc` of some other natural number.
-You will notice that we must give explicit types to constructors of a `data` type, and at [1](Ann) we give the type of `ctor:suc` as `ℕ → ℕ`.
+You will notice that we must give explicit types to constructors of a `keyword:data` type, and at [1](Ann) we give the type of `ctor:suc` as `expr:ℕ → ℕ`.
 This is the precise meaning that a `ctor:suc` is "of some other natural number."
-You can think of `ctor:suc` as the mathematical
+You can think of `ctor:suc` as the mathematical function:
-function:

 $$
 x \mapsto x + 1
 $$

-although this is just a mental shortcut, since we can define the 1 in this function *only* via `ctor:suc`, and we do not yet have a definition of addition.
+although this is just a mental shortcut, since we do not yet have formal definitions for addition or the number 1.

-## A Note on Algebraic Data Types
+## Brief Notes on Data and Record Types

+Before we play around with our new numeric toys, I'd like to take a moment to discuss some of the subtler points around modeling data in Agda.

+The `keyword:data` keyword also came up when we defined the booleans in
+@sec:booleans, as well as for other toy examples in @sec:chapter1.

-We will play around with our new numeric toys in a moment after two asides to pique your interest.
-We also saw the `data` keyword when we defined the booleans, and indeed, we will need it whenever we'd like to build a type whose values are *apart*---that is, new symbols whose meaning is in their distinctiveness from one another.
-The boolean values `ctor:false` and `ctor:true` are *just symbols,* which, by convention, we assign meaning to.
-And this meaning is justified exactly because `ctor:false` and `ctor:true` are *different symbols.*
+Indeed, `keyword:data` will arise whenever we'd like to build a type whose values are *apart*---that is, new symbols whose purpose is in their distinctiveness from one another.
+The boolean values `ctor:false` and `ctor:true` are just arbitrary symbols, which we assign meaning to only by convention.
+This meaning is justified exactly because `ctor:false` and `ctor:true` are *distinct symbols.*

-Such is true also of numbers; the reason we care about numbers is exactly because they are a collection of symbols, all distinct from one another.
+This distinctness is also of the utmost importance when it comes to numbers.
+The numbers are interesting to us only because we can differentiate one from two, and two from three.
+Numbers are a collection of symbols, all distinct from one another, and it is from their apartness that we derive importance.

+As a counterexample, imagine a number system in which there is only one number.
+Not very useful, is it?

-Contrast this to the tuple type (a type defined via `keyword:record` instead of `keyword:data`) we defined earlier, which in some sense, exists only for bookkeeping.
+Contrast this apartness to the tuple type, which you'll recall was a type defined via `keyword:record` instead of `keyword:data`.
+In some sense, tuples exist only for bookkeeping.
 The tuple type doesn't build new things, it just lets you simultaneously move around two things that already exist.
-Another way to think about this is that `record` are made up of things that already exist, while `data` types create new things *ex nihilo.*
+Another way to think about this is that `keyword:record`s are made up of things that already exist, while `keyword:data` types create new things *ex nihilo.*

 Most programming languages have a concept of `keyword:record` types (whether they be called *structures*, *tuples*, or *classes*), but very few support